Wrath (The Walking Dead): Plot

 Rick's group kills the roadblock as predicted, with Morgan killing a surrendering Savior in cold blood; Jesus later suggests that he should not kill the living so willingly.
 Following the map, Rick's group witnesses a massive walker horde in the distance and continue on.
 They end up in a large field where Negan taunts them over a PA system.
 Negan reveals that he has Gabriel at gunpoint, that their traitor Dwight is a prisoner, and that his people are ready to fire.
 He counts down from three, as a firing line of Saviors appears on the ridge line of the hill, ready to shoot down Rick's group.
-However, as they fire, their weapons all backfire due to Eugene's purposely faulty ammo, killing or injuring many – including Negan – and rendering the guns ineffective.
+However, as they fire, their weapons all backfire due to Eugene's purposely faulty ammo, killing or injuring many – including Negan – and rendering the guns inoperable.
 As Rick's group engage in gun battle, Gabriel and Dwight overpower their captors and force Negan to flee with his baseball bat "Lucille".
 In the ensuing shootout, many of the Saviors are killed while the rest willingly put down their weapons and surrender.

 Concurrently, a smaller Savior convoy reaches the Hilltop.
 The residents all evacuate through a secret passage to the woods behind the community.
 Tara and Alden stay behind to slow down the Saviors, when suddenly the Saviors are hit by molotov cocktails thrown by the Oceanside community, led by Cyndie and Aaron.

 Back at the field, Rick pursues Negan to a tree where two stained glass windows hang; one of Rick's shots fractures one.
 Negan attacks Rick with Lucille; the two grapple until Negan gains the upper hand.
 He tells Rick that he wanted to kill him back when they first met, but could not do it in front of Carl.
 Rick says there can be another way and convinces Negan to hear him out for Carl's sake, that there could be a peaceful future for both of them.
 Negan seems to be listening and becomes tearful.
 With Negan's guard down, Rick uses a shard of broken glass to slice Negan's throat while the combined groups watch from a distance.
 Rick tells Siddiq to save him, much to Maggie's anguish; she wanted to see Negan dead for killing her husband, Glenn.
 Michonne restrains Maggie as Rick tells the gathered people that they will start a new world, living in peace, and that the walkers are the real enemies; stating that all the communities, including the Saviors, must work together in order to survive.
 As everyone departs, Rick falls against the tree and tearfully says to himself "My mercy prevails over my wrath" – a scene first shown in "Mercy".